canopy-iiif/canopy-iiif/README.md

 Can is an experimental application that will standup a browseable and searchable digital collections style site entirely from a IIIF Collection and the items it contains.

-- This the epitomy of a work-in-progress.
+- This the epitome of a work-in-progress.
 - Most baselines features are still being proved out.
 - It's definitely possible.